Santa Cruz Futebol Clube: 1980s and 1990s

-2000–present: Further decline
+2000–11: More decline

 Since the final match in the 2006 Campeonato Pernambucano vs. Sport, in which Sport won the championship, the team has experienced a new decline.
-It was demoted to Second Division in 2006 and then to the Third Division in 2007 after a weak campaign.
-That latest decline also included eliminations in the first rounds of the 2007 Copa do Brasil and 2009 Copa do Brasil by weaker teams like Nacional Fast Clube and Americano, who were both playing regional competitions at the time.
+It was delegated to Second Division in 2006 and then to the Third Division in 2007 after weak campaigns.
+That latest decline also included eliminations in the first rounds of the Copa do Brasil (2007 and 2009) by weaker teams like Nacional Fast Clube and Americano, that were then playing regional competitions.

 Continuing the decline was the downfall into Hexagonal da Morte, the bottom six, in the 2008 Campeonato Pernambucano, narrowly escaping relegation in the seventh match.
 Also, in September 2008, after another weak campaign in the 2008 Série C, Santa Cruz was relegated to the new Fourth Division for 2009, becoming the first club to fall from First Division to Fourth in three years.